Azure/IoT-Pi-Day/Lab 0 - Resource Configuration/README.md

 **Option 2 - Clone to your Desktop**

-> Note: This requires the Git + GitHub Desktop to be installed first.

-- If not already done, install [Install Git](https://github.com/Azure/IoT-Pi-Day/tree/master/Setting%20up%20the%20Laptop#optional-install-git) and [Install GitHub Desktop](https://github.com/Azure/IoT-Pi-Day/tree/master/Setting%20up%20the%20Laptop#optional-install-git-desktop) now.
+> Note: This requires Git + GitHub Desktop to be installed first.
+If not already done, click [Install Git](https://github.com/Azure/IoT-Pi-Day/tree/master/Setting%20up%20the%20Laptop#optional-install-git) and [Install GitHub Desktop](https://github.com/Azure/IoT-Pi-Day/tree/master/Setting%20up%20the%20Laptop#optional-install-git-desktop).

 - Click **Open in Desktop**.